 3-4 ribs celery, washed well and cut in dime-dized slices

-4 medium or 3 large carrotts, washed, peeled (unless they're organic or from the farmer's market) & cut in small dice (1 bag of baby carrotts cut up in thrids or quarters would work too)
+4 medium or 3 large carrots, washed, peeled (unless they're organic or from the farmers market) and cut in small dice (1 bag of baby carrots cut up in thirds or quarters would work too)

 11 cups water and/or vegetable broth (if you use water, you'll want to add more salt at the end of cooking)

-1 branch fresh rosemary, leaves torn off & finely chopped or 1 teaspoon dried herb (rosemary, basil, oregano, etc.)
+1 branch fresh rosemary, leaves torn off and finely chopped, or 1 teaspoon dried herb (rosemary, basil, oregano, etc.)

-1) Get our your biggest, heavy-bottomed soup pot.
-Heat the oil on medium-high heat til shimmering.
+1) Get out your biggest, heavy-bottomed soup pot.
+Heat the oil on medium-high heat until shimmering.

-2) Saute' the onions and celery until getting transluscent and softer but not browned, about 5 minutes
+2) Saute the onions and celery until transluscent and softer but not browned, about 5 minutes.

-3) Add the garlic and carrotts and saute' 5-10 more minutes until the garlic is soft but not too browned.
+3) Add the garlic and carrots and saute 5-10 more minutes until the garlic is soft but not too browned.